avinashaldar/avinashaldar/README.md

 I'm a dedicated and detail-oriented **Full Stack Developer** with a strong foundation in both backend and frontend development.
 My expertise lies in building efficient, scalable, and user-centric web applications using modern technologies.

-**What I bring:**
+I specialize in:
-- 🔹 Core Java, JDBC, Servlets, Hibernate
+- ✅ **Core Java, JDBC, Servlets, Hibernate**
-- 🔹 HTML, CSS, JavaScript
+- ✅ **HTML, CSS, JavaScript**
-- 🔹 SQL, MySQL
-- 🔹 Object-Oriented Programming (OOP), DSA
+- ✅ **SQL, MySQL, Object-Oriented Programming**
-- 🔹 Git & GitHub for version control
+- ✅ **Data Structures & Algorithms**

-I enjoy solving real-world problems, especially in the domain of **agriculture-tech**, and I'm passionate about writing clean, maintainable code.
+I enjoy solving real-world problems, especially in the domain of **agriculture-tech**, and I constantly strive to build software that is practical, impactful, and performance-driven.

 ---